 Leaf rubbing is a simple and fun fall activity for toddlers and preschoolers.
-You can collect leaves a nature walk or while playing in the yard.
+You can collect leaves on a nature walk or while playing in the yard.
 An excellent way to introduce leaf rubbing to your toddler is to read some autumn books about leaves.
 Begin to teach them about the changing of the seasons.
 Explain why trees drop their leaves in the fall.

 One of the fun fall activities I talk about below is starting a seasonal/holiday book basket to foster a love of reading in your child.
 Leaf books we love to read during the fall are: